HSLdevcom/jore4/wiki/railml.md

 ## Notes

 Notes about the IVU example XML file from VR:
+- filters (export information as CDATA, not part of xsd):
   - `routeFilter` has foreign IDs but some are recognizable
   - `tripClassFilter` has foreign IDs
   - `vehicleTypeFilter` can be understood but maybe foreign IDs
 - `operationControlPoints` has mapping between station names and station codes
   - more on this in [Official station names](#official-station-names)
 - guess: `operatingPeriod` uses `bitMask` to signify the date